-POSF-4658 is a Jet A blend which has been examined extensively by a number of researchers, see Edwards (2017).
-Fig. 5 (a) shows the ignition results obtained in this study for this blend.
+Fig. 10a shows the ignition results obtained in this study for this blend.
 Mode III and mode IV events are observed in the rich and lean regimes respectively which is similar to the behavior of the simple fuels.
-There is a good agreement between these experimental results and the reported Jet A AIT value ( $T = 229.0^{\circ}C \pm 3.1^{\circ}C$ vs $232^{\circ}C$ ).
-This relatively low AIT can likely be attributed to the alkane dominant composition of Jet A since alkanes generally exhibit AITs in this range while aromatic compounds tend to be much higher.
-Fig. 5 (b) shows temperature rises around 100°C while the mode III and IV events exhibit far lower temperature increases.
+There is a good agreement between our experimental AIT of $229.0 \pm 3.1^{\circ}$ C and the accepted FAA (2018) Jet A AIT value of 232° C. This relatively low AIT can likely be attributed to the alkane dominant composition of Jet A since alkanes generally exhibit AITs in this range while aromatic compounds tend to be much higher.
+Fig. 10b shows temperature rises around 100°C while the mode III and IV events exhibit far lower temperature increases.

-POSF-101325 shows substantially similar ignition behavior to POSF-4658, which is consistent with the modest differences in composition between the two fuel blends (Table 1).
-The POSF-10325 ignition data shown in Fig. 6 is similar to Fig. 5 (a) but has a few minor differences.
+POSF-101325 shows substantially similar ignition behavior to POSF-4658, which is consistent with the modest differences in composition between the two fuel blends (Fig. 1).
+The POSF-10325 ignition data shown in Fig. 11a is similar to Fig. 10a but has a few minor differences.
 One of these differences is in the lean regime where the mode IV ignition occurs at slightly lower temperatures than for the POSF-4658.
-Peak temperature rises for all ignition modes are also similar to those seen for POSF-4658 so are not included here.
-The minimum AIT is also similar to that found for POSF-4658.
+Similar to POSF-4658, the mode III events are seen in the rich regime and occur at higher temperatures for increasingly high compositions while the minimum AIT levels off for very rich mixtures.
+Fig. 11b shows that peak temperature rises for all ignition modes are similar to those seen for POSF-4658.
+The minimum AIT of 225.3 \pm 3.1°C for POSF-4658 and agrees reasonably well with the accepted FAA (2018) Jet A AIT of 232°C.